Sudhansh6/Stock-Analysis/README.md

 ## Merchant Bankers and the process of becoming public
 > Merchant bankers are also called Book Running Lead Managers (BRLM)/Lead Manager (LM).
 The job of a merchant banker is to assist the company with various aspects of the IPO process including:
 + Conduct due diligence on the company filing for an IPO, ensure their legal compliance and also issue a due diligence certificate
-+ Should work closely with the company and prepare their listing documents including Draft Red Herring Prospectus (DRHP) - This is an pre-eliminary registration document or prospectus.
++ Should work closely with the company and prepare their listing documents including Draft Red Herring Prospectus (DRHP) - This is a pre-eliminary registration document or prospectus.
 A DRHP should contain the following details:

     - The estimated size of the IPO